ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ### Protect the API with OAuth
 Now let's protect, the FakeMagento version 2.0.0 API.
-Click on Develop, and select the FakeMagento-2.0.0 API.
+Click on Develop and select the FakeMagento-2.0.0 API.

 ![OAuth Resource Owner Password Credentials API protection](./images/ropc-secure-API.png)

-Click on Security Definitions, and click on Add button.
+Click on Security Definitions and click on Add button.

 enter:
 > Name: Native ROPC OAuth